gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 - cd ~/stroom_proxy/stroom_proxy-v7.0-beta.45/
 - ./start.sh

-The first time the script is ran it will download from github, the docker containers, for a stroom proxy
+The first time the script is ran it will download from github the docker containers for a stroom proxy
 these are - stroom-proxy-remote, stroom-log-sender and nginx

 &nbsp;